Music from plants

 I have put together a kit that I can take to any location and connect to plants and trees.
 The first public installation of this was in summer 2018 as part of Chelsea Fringe festival in London.
 It was located at Phytology, a cultural institute based at the Bethnal Green Nature Reserve in Tower Hamlets, East London.

-As part of the installation I arranged perfomances with musicians to see how the plants would react.
-This was with guitarist Alex Lewis who played with the Mother-in-law's tongue and a hazel growing at the site.
+As part of the installation I arranged collaborations with musicians to see how the plants would react.
+This was with guitarist Alex Lewis who performed with the Mother-in-law's tongue and a hazel growing at the site.
 Plants react and respond to many environmental influences including sound vibrations so patterns and melodies change in relationship to fluctuations in the environment, different plants create quite different melodies in the same environment.